-California collects \$392.00 of income tax for individuals who make \$30,000.00.
-Los Angeles has a county combined sales tax of 9.5%.
-When a fatal or nonfatal shooting occurs, both income and sales tax often cannot be collected from the incarcerated individual(s) and fatal shooting victim(s).
+cannot be collected from the incarcerated individual(s) and fatal shooting victim(s).

 Each incident can represent lost tax revenue from a minimum of two individuals for 15 to 25 years.

+in fatal or nonfatal shooting cases average
-THE COST Per Shooting

-The governmental cost of gun violence to the City, County, and State
+THE COST Per Shooting The governmental cost of gun violence to the City, County, and State